nipatiitti/nipatiitti.github.io/README.md

 # nipatiitti.github.io
-My own website that I use as kinda of CV
+My own website that I use as kinda of a CV